yuvtorres/kaggle-diamonds/README.md

 ![result](output/resume.png)

 ---
-> The best model was `Histogram based gradient boosting regressor`.
+> The best model was `(HGBR) Histogram Based Gradient Boosting Regressor`.
 In consequence the tuning was made over it.

 In the following graph it possible appreciate for which `learn_rate` the model perfom better:

+> --hist_deep option to run several times the HGBR with learn values between (0.1 - 0.35)

 ![tuning](output/Hist_Grad.png)